-We stayed at hostels and inexpensive lodgings throughout our stay
+We stayed at hostels and inexpensive lodgings throughout our stay in

-expensive) while inexpensive hostels do not.
+inexpensive hostels do not.
 Inexpensive lodgings usually do not include

 heat -- your room is simply the ambient temperature.
 Usually this is not a

 problem as the climate in Ecuador is temperate (if you're at elevation) to

 hot (if you're at sea level).
 But occasionally in cities like Quito and Cuenca

-we had to wear layers in the evening to stay warm inside our room until we got under the
+we had to wear layers in the evening to stay warm inside our room until we

-AC and considered it worth every penny.
+night for AC and considered it worth every penny.

 In some of the less expensive hostels only Spanish is spoken.
+Knowing a

-"How much?" and "Doble con baño" for "Double with bath") can help you communicate more
+"Doble con baño" for "Double with bath") can help you communicate more

-If your room has an anemic shower, Robin found a good solution:
+If your room has an anemic shower, Robin found a good solution: borrow

-the shower, then use that plus the shower water to get clean.
+then use that plus the shower water to get clean.